-- demonstrate environmental best practice in energy efficiency / and or consumption which can be demonstrated through suitable rating systems and eco-labelling; labelling. - demonstrate environmental best practice in water efficiency; efficiency. - are environmentally sound in manufacturing, use, and disposal with a specific preference for products made using the minimum amountnumber of raw materials from a sustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage; stage. - that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimiseminimize waste; waste. - for motor vehicles, feature the highest fuel efficiency available, based on vehicle type and within the designated price range; and for new buildings and refurbishments - where available use renewable energy and technologies.
+- have been determined as necessary. - demonstrate environmental best practice in energy efficiency / and or consumption which can be demonstrated through suitable rating systems and eco-labelling. - demonstrate environmental best practice in water efficiency. - are environmentally sound in manufacturing, use, and disposal with a specific preference for products made using the minimum number of raw materials from a sustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage. - that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimize waste. - for motor vehicles, feature the highest fuel efficiency available, based on vehicle type and within the designated price range; and for new buildings and refurbishments where available use renewable energy and technologies.